Paul Sheerin: Falkirk manager

 On 28 May 2021, Sheerin was named as the new head coach of Scottish League One side Falkirk.
-He was sacked by Falkirk after a 6–0 defeat by Queen's Park that left them in fifth place, three points outside of the promotion play-off positions.
+He was sacked by the club after a 6–0 defeat by Queen's Park which left them in fifth place, three points outside of the promotion play-off positions.
 Soon after leaving Falkirk, Sheerin took up a coaching position with Derek McInnes at Kilmarnock in January 2022.
-Sheein became Kilmarnock assistant manager in June 2023, after Tony Docherty had left the club to become Dundee manager.
+Sheerin became Kilmarnock assistant manager in June 2023, after Tony Docherty had left the club to become Dundee manager.